zevv/nim-memory/nim-memory.md

 ----

-=== The heap: traced references and the garbage collector
+=== Traced references and the garbage collector

 In the previous sections we saw that pointers in Nim as returned by `addr()` are of the type `ptr T`, but we saw that `new` returns a `ref T`.

-While both `ptr` and `ref` are pointers to data, there is an imporant difference between the two:
+While both `ptr` and `ref` are pointers to data, there is an important difference between the two:

-- a `ptr T` is just a pointer -- a variable holding an adress which points to data living elsewhere.
+- a `ptr T` is just a pointer -- a variable holding an address which points to data living elsewhere.
 You as the programmer are responsible for making sure this pointer is referencing to valid memory when you use it.